-A History Degree Is Versatile and Marketable!
+A History Degree Is Versatile, Marketable, and Potentially Lucrative!

 - A 2011 report issued by the Center on Education and the Workforce at Georgetown University found that the median income for individuals with a History B.A. degree is the highest in the Humanities and Liberal Arts category.
 The median income for individuals with a B.A. in History is $50,000 overall and $57,000 for U.S. History.
 The same report indicated that there is a significant boost in earnings for individuals with an M.A. in History.

 - 19 percent of Congress members majored in the humanities.